 Biblical narrative reads like real life.
 There are multiple correct ways to understand the story.
-The narratives of the Bible refuse to be boiled down to a “moral of the story” or a nugget of truth.
+The narratives of the Bible refuse to be boiled down to a “moral of the story”.
 The line between hero and villain is often blurry.
 Inner desires are questionable; motives are a guessing game.
-Ambiguity makes all of this Biblical beauty possible.
+Ambiguity makes all of this biblical beauty possible.

 I believe this is why nearly 75% of the Bible is narrative.
-We often think that Paul’s exhortations in his epistles are the most applicable portions of Scripture.
-They are clear, concise, to the point.
-However, what is more similar to life than the ambiguous narratives that fill God’s Word?
-Do we ever fully comprehend the tapestry of God’s Sovereignty that hangs behind the events of our lives or the lives of others?
+Do we ever fully comprehend the tapestry of God’s sovereignty that hangs behind the events of our lives or the lives of others?
 Biblical narratives will never be fully exhausted.
 There is always room for more exploration.
 There is always a place for another angle.
 I would argue that narrative is actually more applicable to life than strict directives.

 In some sense, the ambiguity of Biblical narrative shows us who God is–a God who will never be fully comprehended.
 He is a God who will forever be explored, who has new mercies tucked around every corner, and who has new joys for us every morning.
 After all, isn’t it the chief end of man to glorify God and enjoy him forever?

-The next time you get frustrated with those Biblical authors for making their stories so hard to understand, remember: God did it for a reason.
-Whose a better author than God?
+The next time you get frustrated with those biblical authors for making their stories so hard to understand, remember: God did it for a reason.
+Who is a better author than God?
 Not only is he writing history, but he wrote the most perfectly accurate–and at times beautifully ambiguous–account of that history in His Word.